yamule/evo2/README.md

-# Evo 2: Genome modeling and design across all domains of life
+# Evo 2: DNA modeling and design across all life's domains

 </div>